Sadie Sparks: Production

 When creator Bronagh O'Hanlon entered the animation industry, she wanted to produce cartoons starring more female protagonists.
 When initially conceptualizing the series, O'Hanlon wondered why rabbits came out of magician's hats, and created a jaded wizard-mentoring rabbit who worked with the likes of Merlin and Rasputin; after a slump in his career, he started working with his complete antithesis: a young energetic teenage girl, who he would slowly, but surely, warm up to.
 The show was initially pitched in 2009, alongside a currently lost pitch pilot that depicts Sadie and Gilbert's relationship and the art-style changes, but it was never picked up.
 Executives originally advised O'Hanlon to make the protagonist male, and that the show's target demographic, 11-year-old girls, would only be watching tween sitcoms, but O'Hanlon deduced that girls would only watch sitcoms due to the lack of animated programming targeted towards them.
 Since the series was shelved, O'Hanlon began working on shows such as Doc McStuffins and Henry Hugglemonster.
 The idea was revisited in 2013, when a toy manufacturer requested a show from Brown Bag with a synopsis almost identical to O'Hanlon's show, and the series was soon greenlit.
-The show was originally going to be animated in 2D only, but since most animated shows produced in Ireland at the time were in CGI, 3D designs were soon brought into consideration.
+The show was originally going to be animated in 2D only, but since most animated shows produced in Ireland at the time were in CGI, it was decided that the human world scenes would be animated in 3D/CGI, while the Magical Realm scenes would be animated in 2D.
 The test pilot was later re-animated with the current CGI Sadie model to better demonstrate the series to clients, but this second version still has not resurfaced.

 When the show was in its early stages of production, it was titled Gilbert and Allie, with Sadie originally being named Allie, however, the name had to be changed to avoid confusion with another Disney Channel show, Austin & Ally.

 Episodes

-The first season has 52 11-minute episodes.
+The series has 52 11-minute episodes.
 When episodes are distributed by Disney, every two episodes are combined into a 22-minute long episode.